tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Salesforce

 The Salesforce plug-in for IBM UrbanCode Deploy uses the Force.com Migration Tool to perform file-based deployment of metadata changes and Apex classes.
 These artifacts typically progress through a lifecycle in which IBM UrbanCode Deploy environments are mapped to Salesforce.com organizations.
+Available Steps

 ---